 How to Select a Printer Tray with Tray Selector

 Tray Selector makes it simple for you to select a printer tray profile for your documents.
 Once you have installed Tray Selector, the next time you open Word you will see the Tray Selector ribbon bar.
-This consists of two buttons, Main and Settings
+This consists of two buttons, Main and Settings.

+To configure Tray Selector for one-click printing, click on Settings.
 The Tray Selector dialogue box appears.
 From here you can configure up to twenty different Tray Selector profiles.
 Each profile, once configured, appears as a button in the Tray Selector ribbon bar, allowing single-click printing of your chosen printer tray selections.
 Using this method avoids complex and difficult macros in word.

 Here are some examples of common Tray Selector profiles: